Walk Through Historical New Orleans, Louisiana

 The French Market is a historical market located in the French Quarter.
 It spans several blocks along the Mississippi River.
 This market dates back to the late 18th century and is one of the oldest markets in the United States.
 You will find such things as fresh produce, clothing, souvenirs, crafts, and more unique items.

 You will find multiple vendors serving up delicious food and local specialties.
 Throughout the year you can find a variety of events, including live performances, festival, and cultural celebrations.
+We purchased two Louisiana souvenir t-shirts here for $39.67.

 Address: 1008 N Peters St, 1100 North Peters Street, New Orleans.
-My GPS took me to the 1008 N Peters street, which isn’t where the market is so make sure you use the 1100 North Peters address instead.
+My GPS took me to the 1008 N Peters Street, which isn’t where the market is so make sure you use the 1100 North Peters address instead.

 Hours: 10am to 6pm daily